panteLx/easynews-plus-plus/README.md

 There are more oddly titled file names returned by EasyNews.
 The good news is they are a minority.
 The bad news is that addon can't possibly support all of these edge cases because that would slow down the search query exponentially and put more stress on both the addon's server and Easynews API, ultimately impacting the performance.

 We try to match most shows, but for the remaining 10-20% of edge cases we currently require you to use the EN+ search catalog instead.

+### Why am I limited to 50 streams when searching for content?

+The addon limits results to the top 50 highest quality streams to prevent overwhelming the Stremio player and to improve performance.
+These streams are intelligently sorted by quality (4K/UHD prioritized over 1080p, etc.) and by file size within the same resolution to ensure you're seeing the best options first.

 ## License